Ashtone Morgan: Real Salt Lake

 On January 21, 2020, it was announced that Morgan would be signing with Real Salt Lake for the 2020 season.
 In December 2021 the club announced they had declined Morgan's contract option.

 Forge FC

 On February 1, 2022, Morgan signed with Canadian Premier League side Forge FC.
 He made his debut for Forge in their 2022 CONCACAF Champions League first-leg match against Cruz Azul on February 16.
 On January 23, 2023, Morgan re-signed with Forge FC for the 2023 season.

+Morgan retired from professional soccer on July 31, 2023.

 International career

 Morgan was a part of several Canadian U-16 camps in 2007, while also appearing for the U-20 side in late 2010.
 Morgan received his first international senior team call-up in late September when Stephen Hart announced his roster for two FIFA World Cup qualifying games against Saint Lucia and Puerto Rico.
 This made Morgan the first graduate of the Toronto FC Academy to be called up to the Canadian men's national team.
 Morgan made his debut against Saint Lucia as a second half sub for Simeon Jackson in a 7–0 away victory, he also received an assist for setting up Iain Hume who scored the 6th goal.
 Morgan was call-up to the national team in the next international window, Ashtone earned his first start for the national team against Saint Kitts and Nevis on November 15, the game ended in a 4–0 victory for the Canadians at the national stadium of BMO Field.
 On December 13 Morgan was awarded the 2011 Canadian U-20 Player of the Year, receiving 33.3% of the vote and just beating out Russell Teibert for the award.

 On June 27, 2013 Morgan was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.

 On May 30, 2019 Morgan was named to the final squad for the 2019 CONCACAF Gold Cup.